lukka/CppBuildTasks/reference.md

        buildDirectory: '$(Build.ArtifactStagingDirectory)'
        # [optional] CMake toolchain file, empty by default.
        cmakeToolchainPath: '$(Build.SourcesDirectory)/src/vcpkg_cmake/toolchain.cmake'
        # [optional] reuse the vcpkg toolchain file, default is false.
-If set to true, the VCPKG_ROOT environment variable set by the previous 'run-vcpkg' task will be used automatically to set the toolchain, unless the path is explicitly set in this 'run-cmake' task in 'cmakeToolchainPath'.
+If set to true, the RUNVCPKG_VCPKG_ROOT environment variable set by the previous 'run-vcpkg' task will be used automatically to set the toolchain, unless the path is explicitly set in this 'run-cmake' task in 'cmakeToolchainPath'.
        useVcpkgToolchainFile: true
-       # [optional] vcpkg default triplet, '$(VCPKG_TRIPLET)' by default
+       # [optional] vcpkg default triplet, '$(RUNVCPKG_VCPKG_TRIPLET)' by default
        vcpkgTriplet: 'x64-linux'
        # [optional] specify CMake build type, Debug by default.
        cmakeBuildType: 'Release'